octylFractal/netherfire/README.md

 a `String` project and version ID.
 Do not use the slug for Modrinth mods, as it is subject to change and will introduce errors.

-Each section contains a set of mappings from an arbitrary identifier to the `project` ID, `version` ID, and optionally a `side` (either `client` or `server`).
+Each section contains a set of mappings from an arbitrary identifier to the `project_id`, `version_id`, and optionally a `side` (either `client` or `server`).
 If a mod includes bad dependency information, you can also exclude the bad dependency via `ignored_dependencies`.